 Some people say they are just dolls but some people say they aren't.
 Trolls are more like dolls since they are jointed representations of human-like creatures meant for play.
 Dolls or not, trolls are immensely popular with collectors and have been since their creation in the 1960s.
 These toys created a fad in the 60s, 70s, and 90s.
 With the release of the Trolls movie in 2016, their popularity is on the rise once again.

 Troll dolls come in a range of sizes.
 You can find very tiny trolls at only two or three inches tall, up to very large trolls at 18 inches or so.
 Any troll at 12 inches or so is considered very large, with trolls over that considered gigantic.
 Large vintage trolls are generally much rarer than small vintage trolls.

 Companies That Produced Trolls

-The prices on trolls range from only a few dollars for late, common Russ trolls, to over $200 dollars for rare 1960s Dam Things animal trolls (like giraffes and lions).
+The prices on trolls range from only a few dollars for late, common Russ trolls, to more than $200 dollars for rare 1960s Dam Things animal trolls (such as giraffes and lions).
 Smaller, more common animals can be found for $25 to $50 dollars.
 Non-Dam troll animals can be much cheaper, especially if their tags are not attached.
 Small 1960s trolls can be found for prices ranging from $15–$30 dollars.
-Certain rare, vintage Nyform trolls from Norway can bring over $500 dollars as can rarer large over 12 inch Dam trolls from the 1960s.
+Certain rare, vintage Nyform trolls from Norway can bring more than $500 dollars as can rarer large more than 12-inch Dam trolls from the 1960s.